XPX-MMC/python-2-exercises/Assignments.md

 Fighter: 5 hit points.
 Drawf: 0 hit points.
 ```
-Create all classes in your student directory and don't forget to import them in your `assignments.py` file.
+Be sure to place all classes in your student directory and don't forget to import them in your `assignments.py` file.

 # Ex.
 10 Data Class